-A proposal to study specific information for which no class is currently offered:

-- a.
-Describe the body of knowledge you want to study, including why this is important to your overall program of study.
-This should include an overview of available courses that you have investigated and verified they do not cover what you are seeking. - b.
-List proposed sources for information you want to study.
-This could include books, articles in professional journals, academic research articles, and others.
-Include full bibliographic information along with your reasoning for use of each source. - c.
-Specify the final product of your work and intended audience (written paper or chapteron the topic, oral presentation to a class, related business proposal, etc.). - d.
-Provide a clear timeline that shows responsibility for deliverables on specific dates throughout the time of the project.
-These might include deadlines for written work or presentations, or scheduled progress meetings at which to review specific portions of the work and receive feedback. - e.
-Describe the anticipated benefits of the project-the expected outcomes for your own learning and its fit in both your education program (as referenced in item a), and your career after graduation.

-(For this type of project, you would seek out the faculty member whose area of teaching and research is most closely related to your topic area.)
+A proposal for Research with a Faculty Member: A proposal to study specific information for which no class is currently offered: a.
+Specify a research question , a clear statement of the specific issues you plan to a.
+Describe the body of knowledge you want investigate and why this is interesting and to study, including why this is important to important.
+The question should have both your overall program of study.
+This should practical and theoretical significance. include an overview of available courses that b.
+Provide background to this question in a you have investigated and verified they do not brief summary of previous related cover what you are seeking. research.
+Include a reference list from both b.
+List proposed sources for information you academic journals. want to study.
+This could include books, c.
+Explain the methodology you plan to articles in professional journals, academic use in your investigation of the topic (i.e. research articles, and others.
+Include full surveys, readings, interviews, etc.).
+The bibliographic information along with your more detail you can provide, the better. reasoning for use of each source. d.
+Provide a clear timeline that shows c.
+Specify the final product of your work and responsibility for deliverables on specific intended audience (written paper or chapter on dates throughout the time of the project. the topic, oral presentation to a class, related These might include deadlines for written business proposal, etc.). work or presentations, or scheduled progress d.
+Provide a clear timeline that shows meetings at which to review specific responsibility for deliverables on specific dates portions of the work and receive feedback. throughout the time of the project.
+These might Describe the anticipated benefits of the include deadlines for written work or project-the expected outcomes for your own presentations, or scheduled progress meetings learning and its fit in your educational at which to review specific portions of the program, as well as the potential contribution work and receive feedback. of resulting information for other researchers e.
+Describe the anticipated benefits of the and the community. project-the expected outcomes for your own (For this type of project, you would seek out a faculty learning and its fit in both your education member who does related research.) program (as referenced in item a), and your · · · · · · · · · · · · · · · · · · · career after graduation.
+(For this type of project, you would seek out the faculty member whose area of teaching and research is most closely related to your topic area.) crossing relation to your topic arou.)